 Consistency is key to the Pinterest Smart Feed!

 Let’s recap the 5 ways to be successful on Pinterest:

-- How to keep your Pinterest boards clean and organized — Kon Mari those boards!
+- Keep your Pinterest boards clean and organized — Kon Mari those boards!

-- The four elements every blog post needs to be successful on Pinterest — The Perfect Pinnable Post!
+- Four elements every blog post needs to be successful on Pinterest — The Perfect Pinnable Post!

-- How to dig into your Pinterest analytics to find what your unique audience is looking for– don’t be afraid of analytics!
+- Dig into your Pinterest analytics to find what your unique audience is looking for– don’t be afraid of analytics!

 - The ideal number of times you should be pinning every day — quality over quantity!

 If you are looking to stay up-to-date with changes to the Pinterest platform and get marketing tips designed just for you, make sure to sign up for the Simple Pin newsletter.
 It comes out every Wednesday at 5 AM EST and is chock full of tips, action items, and strategies to help you propel your Pinterest marketing to the next level.